 As her fascination grew she completed studies in Interior Designed.
 After her completion of school she moved to Calgary, Alberta in 2008 where she currently resides.

-While working as a Interior Designer in Calgary’s design industry Amanda felt a longing for home.
+While working in Calgary’s design industry Amanda felt a longing for home.
 She started creating pieces of art that reflected the architecture and sea she grew up with.
 Initially, she created for herself for the purpose and joy it gave her.
-In addition she enrolled in an abstract art class at the Alberta University of the Arts in 2016.
+In addition she enrolled in an abstract art class at the Alberta University of the Arts in 2017.

 As Amanda develops as an artist her work can still be distinguished by its combination of color and texture.
 Each piece simple, yet full of individual layers.